Norfolk and Western 1218: Background and revenue service

-No. 1218 was the ninth member of the third batch of fifteen class A locomotives (Nos.
-1210–1224) built in June 1943 at the East End Shops in Roanoke, Virginia by the N&W. It was first assigned to haul troop trains, during World War II.
-After the war ended, No. 1218 was reassigned to haul fast freight trains, heavy coal trains, and heavy passenger trains on the N&W's Scioto Division, between Williamson, West Virginia, Portsmouth, Ohio, and Columbus, Ohio, and it made some occasional side trips to Cincinnati.
+After the war ended, No. 1218, along with most of the other As, were rebuilt with the crown sheet lowered to keep water from overflowing into the dry pipe, and they were upgraded with a cast steel pilot with a retractable coupler, an air system aftercooler on the pilot deck, and a larger tender for greater coal and water capacity.
+The final batch of class As (Nos.
+1235–1242) was subsequently built with all the modifications the earlier As had, along with Timken roller bearing rods.
+In peacetime, No. 1218 was assigned to haul fast freight trains, heavy coal trains, and heavy passenger trains on the N&W's Scioto Division, between Williamson, West Virginia, Portsmouth, Ohio, and Columbus, Ohio, and it made some occasional side trips to Cincinnati.
 In the late 1950s, No. 1218 was reassigned to the Norfolk Division, running between Roanoke and Norfolk, Virginia.
-(Note: At that time, the N&W planned to donate at least five steam locomotives for preservation, but with no plans to spare a class A locomotive from the scrap line.)